electricimp/imp-central-impt/TestingGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-### Cleaning Up
+### Cleaning Up ###

-After the testing is finished you may want to clean-up different entities created during your testing.

-If you want to delete your test project, call [**impt test delete**](./CommandsManual.md#test-run) command from the test project home.
-It deletes [Test Configuration File](./CommandsManual.md#test-configuration-file), Builder cache directory and debug information.
-By specifying additional options you may delete the github credentials file, the file with Builder variables and impCentral API entities (Device Group, Deployments, Product) which were used or created during the testing.
-See the [command's spec](./CommandsManual.md#test-delete) for the details.
+After testing is complete, you may want to clean the various entities created during testing.
+If you want to delete your test project, call [`impt test delete`](./CommandsManual.md#test-run) from the test project directory.
+This deletes the [test configuration file](./CommandsManual.md#test-configuration-file), the *Builder* cache directory and any debug information.
+By specifying additional options you may also delete the GitHub credentials file, any file containing *Builder* variables, and impCentral API entities (Device Group, Deployments, Product) which were used or created during testing.
+Please see the [delete command’s spec](./CommandsManual.md#test-delete) for more information.

-*Example:*
+**Example**

 ```
 > impt test delete --all
 The following entities will be deleted: